 It is these four pedagogical design principles upon which the contextualization activity spiral has been constructed.
 In the first activity in the contextualization progression, students become familiar with the concept and why it's important.
 They do this by examining a well-known historical photograph without having any context, which means the photo has no meaning to them.
 Students learn that once they do have context, the image becomes meaningful and representative of the times.
 After this, students really dig into the progression by first examining the ways in which geography and location can impact how we contextualize.
 Then, they'll look into how to contextualize people and larger historical events.
-After this, they'll contextualize child labor, something that has been increasingly unacceptable over time-a great way to help students use historical empathy and avoid presentism.
-In the final activity, students will contextualize the Great Depression, which is perhaps the most global in scale of each of these activities.
+Finally, they'll contextualize child labor, something that has been increasingly unacceptable over time-a great way to help students use historical empathy and avoid presentism.